Becoming a Taxi Driver

 From 1st January 2007 all new applicants for a drivers badge with Broxtowe Borough Council are required to have passed the Driving Standards Agency (DSA) taxi test before making an application.
 Details of how to apply for the DSA test are available from the Licensing Section and are available as part of the Driver Application Information Pack.
 For further information click on the link to the DSA website.

-Initially applicants, need to apply on the appropriate application form which can be downloaded from this site, obtained by post from the Council or by calling in at the Council Offices.
 The licence is issued under an Act of Parliament called the Local Government (Miscellaneous Provisions) Act 1976 and is valid for one year.
 To get a driver's licence the Council have to determine whether or not you are a "fit and proper person" under the terms of the Act.
 This involves a series of tests and checks being carried out with various organisations so that the Council can determine your application fairly and consistently.
 Should there be issues arising from these checks, the application is referred to the Licensing and Appeals committee which consists of local councillors who meet at the Town Hall to consider such matters.
 The checks and tests that we carry out are as follows:

 Disclosure and Barring Service (DBS) Check